Skip to content

 Status Mapping

 Once the reason trees for different machines or lines are created, the last important step in understanding the machine status is to link the different reasons in the reason tree with status codes that have been collected from the machine.
-Typically, a machine does not collect machine states like “Bearing Issue” and write that into a buffer, from which it can be fetched and evaluated.
-Machines typically store state data as numbers or other formats.
-From that point on, the information in this case, the status code, must be translated so that engineers or other users of the information can utilize it.
+A machine stores its state data as numbers or other formats.
+Thereafter, the status code must be translated so that engineers or other users of the information can utilize it.
 For this reason, status mappings for the reason trees are created.
 As the name indicates, the status codes are mapped against reasons.
-As described in the Section Reason Tree, a reason tree can have more reasons than the status codes.
+As described in Reason Tree, a reason tree can have more reasons than the status codes.
 Therefore, it is not necessary to map a status code against every reason that exists in the tree.
-Usually, users add status codes to the leaves of the tree structure because the last reason layer then also covers the other reason layers before.
+You can add status codes to the leaves of the tree structure because the last reason layer then also covers the other reason layers before.

 Basics-statusmapping